JinTanba/ai_contract/README.md

-# 🤖⛓️❤️ How to describe AI inferences in protocols
+# How to describe llm inferences in protocols